egonw/blog/_posts/2014-08-30-on-open-access.markdown

 reuse.
 I think it now leaves you with a low starting point bargaining with resistant publisher lawyers and managers that have long
 [lost the interest of the academics in favor of that of the share holders](http://alexholcombe.wordpress.com/2013/01/09/scholarly-publishers-and-their-high-profits/):

-<ul><i>
-For the past ten years, publishers have been offering journals in package deals referred to as Big Deals.
-Shortly negotiations with the major publishers about these Big Deals Will take place, including Elsevier, Springer and Wiley.
-The Dutch universities have expressed their wish to make agreements with these publishers about the transition to Open Access as part of those Big Deals.
-Universities expect publishers to take serious steps to facilitate that transition.
+> For the past ten years, publishers have been offering journals in package deals referred to as Big Deals.
+Shortly negotiations with
+> the major publishers about these Big Deals Will take place, including Elsevier, Springer and Wiley.
+The Dutch universities have expressed
+> their wish to make agreements with these publishers about the transition to Open Access as part of those Big Deals.
+Universities expect
-</i></ul>
+> publishers to take serious steps to facilitate that transition.

 I hope the VSNU will clarify with what they mean with "serious".
 Because they all came up with "me too" solutions (setting up new OA journals) without seriously changing their model.
 No large publisher dared making the flagship journals full gold Open Access.
 That is